-The Pos t happened three years ago when I wasn’t even working here.
+The first assignment I ever shot for The Post happened three years ago when I wasn’t even working here.
 I worked for another campus publication my freshman year, and that spring, my friend and I were walking back home to our dorm when we ran into Jason Chow (the Director of Photography at the time) and talked for a little bit.
 He asked me if I was doing anything later that day because the original photographer for a softball portrait couldn’t make it.
 I agreed, and when I took the portrait, I didn’t think it would get into the paper at all and thought it would only run online.
 Little did I know that design staff made the picture rather large in print, and that it would be the first of many pictures taken while working here.

 That initial portrait was the catalyst that set off my time working here at The Post, and over the years I’ve had the opportunity to talk to amazing people, cover events I never thought possible and work alongside the best student journalists in the world.
 This blog might be the last one I write this semester, and I wanted to take the time to reflect on my time here and also talk about some of my favorite images I’ve created.
 All of the images are sports photos because during the last three years I’ve covered OU sports extensively for The Post.